wlads/reefpoints/_posts/2013-01-04-dismissible_helpers-released.md

 three steps away.

  1. Add `dismissible_helpers_routes` to your `config/routes.rb`

+{% highlight ruby %}
+YourApplication::Application.routes.draw do
+  dismissible_helpers_routes

+  # Your other routes
+end
+{% endhighlight %}

  2. Add the Javascript: Add the following to your `app/assets/javascripts/application.js`.

 {% highlight javascript %}